-1.12 Course Prerequisites
+1.3 Course Prerequisites

+- 1. Prerequisite structure for the entire curriculum has been reviewed and revised. - 2.
 The Common prerequisite (CP) for ALL courses (except courses under the Professional Development Programme, Sec.
-1.6): Profficiency in Mathematics at 12+2-level science (i.e., S.Y.B.Sc.) and engineering (i.e., M1+M2+M3) programmes of SPPU.
+4 of the 2016 Master of Technology (M.Tech.)
+Programme in Modeling and Simulation): Proficiency in Mathematics at 12+2-level science (i.e., S.Y.B.Sc.) and engineering (i.e., M1+M2+M3) programmes of SPPU.
 Course-specific prerequisites are specified in Sec.
-2.1, 3.1, and 4.1, as well as on individual course pages.
+2.1 and 3.1, as well as on individual course pages.
 Prerequisites need to be expanded recursively to get the full set of prerequisites for a course.
 Prerequisites for a course are interpreted as indicative of the minimum background necessary to assimilate the course content meaningfully.